ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 ## Next Steps
 {: #aspera-next-steps}

-Please check [Integrated Services](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-service-availability) to see if Aspera high-speed transfer is available in appropriate regions for you.
+Next, you may wish to check [Integrated Services](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-service-availability) to see if Aspera high-speed transfer is available in appropriate regions for you.